wuerzelchen/zigbee2mqtt.io/getting_started/pairing_devices.md

 ### IKEA TRADFRI remote control (E1524)
 Pair the remote to Zigbee2mqtt by holding it close to the coordinator and pressing the button next to the battery 4 times.
 The red light on the remote will now flash a few times.

+### Müller Licht
+## Tint remote control (MLI-404011)
+Remove the battery cap and press the button above the batteries with the battery cap.
+Press and hold it for about 10-20 seconds and release the button.
+After that the remote will connect.

+## Tint LED bulb GU10/E14/E27 350/470/806 lumen, dimmable, color, opal white (404000/404005/404012)
+Turn the light on and off five times and with the sixth on signal, the bulb will signal its pairing mode with a color signal.

 ## Philips Hue
 Factory reset the light bulb see [HOWTO: Factory reset a Hue bulb](https://www.youtube.com/watch?v=qvlEAELiJKs).
 After resetting the bulb will automatically connect.